Russellville Public Library

 The Russellville Public Library is the public library serving Russellville, Arkansas.
 It is a branch of the Pope County Library system.
 It is located at 116 East Third Street.

+There are a variety of free programs and events scheduled regularly, geared towards all ages.
+Some of these are a summer reading program, Reading Dragons and Friends, Adult Life Skills: Pet Care, and Family Game Night.

 Historical building

 Located next to the current library facility is the library's first building, a single-story brick building constructed with funding from the Works Progress Administration in 1936–37.
 It was designed and built by O.S.
 Nelson, a local contractor, in the Colonial Revival style.
 It housed the library until 1976.
 It was listed on the National Register of Historic Places in 2000.